 Hi there!
-My name is Alyse and I’m a Chicago-based writer and educator.
+My name is Alyse and I’m a Michigan-based writer and PhD student.
 Most of my work is centered on my experience as a transnational adoptee and my love for reading, traveling, and all things between.
-I am a recent M.A. in Teaching graduate and Teach for America alumni.
-Previously, I received my B.A. in English w/Creative Writing and Communications from the University of Washington.
+Currently, I am a PhD student at the University of Michigan, graduate instructor, and writer.
+I am also a recent M.A. in Teaching graduate and Teach for America alumni.
+Previously, I received my B.A. in English and Communications from the University of Washington.

 In my free time I love to create content about lifestyle and my experiences as a Chinese adoptee, as well as share diverse perspectives in education.
-I currently work with local adoptees in Chicago through an organization I co-founded, Adoptees of Chicago, as an Activities Director.
-You can find posts on all of these topics and more on my blog.
+Additionally, you can find me writing poetry in a local coffee shop or planning my next semester on campus.

 As a writer, I focus on diversity and inclusion, empathy-driven listening, and user-focused content.
 I’m currently open to freelance writing opportunities and collaborations, which you can learn more about under the freelance writing tab.